Mfatihto/CDC_FF_IP/README.md

 ## File Structure
 - `CDC_FF_IP.vhd`: The main VHDL file that defines the generic flip-flop design.
-- `CDC_FF_IP_Tb.vhd`: The testbench for simulating and verifying the behavior of the flip-flop chain under different conditions.
+- `CDC_FF_IP_Tb_2.vhd`: The testbench for simulating and verifying the behavior of the flip-flop chain under different conditions.
 - `README.md`: This file, providing details on how to use the project.

 ## Design Details